Pressio/pressio-demoapps/docs/_sources/index.rst.txt

 Is this *another* physics PDE solver?
 -------------------------------------

-No, it is not!
-This will **not** become a full solver.
-The scope is and will stay limited.
+No!
+This will **not** become a full solver, since its scope is and will stay limited.

 ..
 Important::
    The main distinguishing feature from other codes is the built-in support